 Angie has been at Cedar River Montessori since 2010.
 She has worked in Early Childhood and Lower Elementary classrooms as an assistant teacher and in our summer program as a swim instructor.
 Angie currently works as a learning specialist with students in early childhood and elementary.
 She holds a BA in English from Western Washington University, and she has taken coursework for a post-baccalaureate teaching certificate from UW Tacoma with endorsement in English from K-8.
 Angie also holds a community educator certificate in Orton-Gillingham reading instruction from the Institute for Multi-Sensory Education.
 Angie enjoys camping, watching movies, and playing games with her family, reading and travel.
 She is especially proud of hiking to the top of Mt.
 Whitney, the highest summit in the contiguous United States, which has an elevation of 14,505 feet!

-Kelly Humphrey, Elementary and Middle School Art
+Kelly Humphrey – Program Specialist, Elementary and Middle School Art

 Narrowing down one single color for the oft-asked question of what your favorite is, has always been a challenge to Kelly.
 A soft yellow green reminds her of new leaves as they unfold in the beautiful NW springs that she loves.
 Tangerine orange is cheerful and tart and makes her think of hot summer days and eating fresh nectarines.
 Hot magenta pink is 80’s net gloves and Duran Duran music and seventh grade… Kelly believes fully in the richness of color and life in the world around us, in our history, and in what we create.
 The question of what her favorite part of school is/was has never been a challenge though.
 She has always loved making, studying, teaching, seeing art.
 From grade school in central Arkansas, to completing a Bachelors of Fine Arts degree at Brigham Young University in studio arts and a teaching certification for arts education, to her move to Seattle where she’s been creating and selling art, to teaching art in schools, the community, and with her own three children, Kelly always loves the opportunities to develop and share this passion.
-Kelly is excited to join CRMS as an art teacher and creative leader.
+Kelly joined CRMS as an art teacher and creative leader in 2018.
 She believes that giving kids an outlet for creative tactile artistic adventures is important for growth and understanding the world around us, and she loves being an art teacher.
 She is also very fond of really dark chocolate, cats, musicals, and alpacas… which she believes to be the funniest of animals.

 Lloyd Hafar – Maintenance